Financial / Rates

 Medicare will cover skilled care only if all of the following are true:

-- Your doctor has ordered the services you need for SNF care, which require the skills of professional personnel such as registered nurses, licensed practical nurses, physical therapists, occupational therapists, speech-language pathologists, and are furnished by, or under the supervision of, these skilled personnel.
+- Your doctor has ordered the services you need for SNF care, which require the skills of professional personnel such as registered nurses, licensed practical nurses, physical therapists, occupational therapists, speech-language pathologists, and are furnished by, or under the supervision of, this skilled personnel.

 - You require the skilled care on a daily basis and the services must be ones that, as a practical matter, can only be provided in a SNF on an inpatient basis